 Selecting A Home CCTV System

 Selecting a home CCTV system can be a daunting task.
 This is because there is a wide variety of CCTV systems on the market.
 CCTV technology has progressed rapidly throughout the years.
 There is now a wide variety of CCTV systems available.

-The purpose of the DVR is to convert the analog signal received by the cameras, into a digital one.
+The purpose of the DVR is to convert the analogue signal received by the cameras, into a digital one.
 This signal is then compressed and stored on a hard drive.
-A home owner can then access the software on the DVR, and play back camera footage.
-A good DVR will allow the home owner to configure scheduling, digital zoom and motion detection.
+A homeowner can then access the software on the DVR and play back camera footage.
+A good DVR will allow the homeowner to configure scheduling, digital zoom and motion detection.
 DVR’s are viewed via a monitor which can be plugged in, with advanced systems allowing remote viewing via internet.
 Resolution capability have held these DVR systems back over the years.
 As from 2017 improvements in this technology means higher resolutions can now be achieved, even 8k (UHD)!
 Although this sounds great on paper, it is still not as crisp as a fully digital CCTV system.
 And will also lack many of the smart features that a digital system has.

 360 x 240 (CIF)

 720 x 576 (D1)

 960 x 576 (960H)